It’s complicated. Here’s why.

 If you’re already doing business in multiple countries and want to establish appropriate pricing, we explore clients’ motivations before recommending a pricing strategy.
 Growth companies planning for due diligence in connection with a liquidity event will likely have a lower risk threshold than taxpayers in more stable, predictable industries.

-The most compelling part of the transfer pricing analysis is the focus on value of business components and the impact this focus has on business planning.
+The most compelling part of the transfer pricing analysis is the focus on the value of business components and the impact this focus has on business planning.
 This requires a cooperative effort between management and the transfer pricing/international tax advisor to explore business exigencies and how to minimize the impact of taxes across a multi-national organization.

 And because it is complicated, one size does not fit all.
 But make it a priority, because the more broken it is, the more expensive it is to fix.